 In 2003, over 4000 homes in the United States were destroyed by wildfires.
 And again this year (2014) wildfires in California and Arizona have already been particularly devastating.
-Our concrete log homes are non-combustible and have a minimum 3 hour fire rating.
-Not only do our concrete log homes provide superior fire protection, insurance companies provide our home owners with preferential insurance ratings resulting in lower homeowners insurance costs.
+Our concrete log homes are non-combustible and have a minimum 3-hour fire rating.
+Not only do our concrete log homes provide superior fire protection, but insurance companies also provide our homeowners with preferential insurance ratings resulting in lower homeowners insurance costs.
 Homeowners insurance is generally a minimum of 20% less costly than comparable frame or log homes.
-These savings increase in wildland urban interface areas.
+These savings increase in wildland-urban interface areas.

 The Firewise Communities Program provides homeowners with simple and easy steps to help reduce a home’s wild fire risk by preparing ahead of a wildfire.
 These steps are rooted in principles based on solid fire science research into how homes ignite.
 The research comes from the world’s leading fire experts whose experiments, models and data collection are based on some of the country’s worst wildland fire disasters.
 Below are Firewise principles and tips that serve as a guide for residents.

 When it comes to wildfire risk, it’s not a geographical location, but a set of conditions that determine the home’s ignition potential in any community.

 Wildfire behavior is influenced by three main factors: topography (lie of the land), weather (wind speed, relative humidity and ambient temperature) and fuel (vegetation and man-made structures).
 In the event of extreme wildfire behavior, extreme weather conditions are normally present, like extended drought, high winds, low humidity and high temperatures, could with excess fuel build up including the accumulation of live and dead vegetation material.
 Additionally, the inherent lie of the land influences the intensity and spread a fire takes.
 Fires tend to move upslope, and the steeper the slope the faster it moves.